jaydenn7/ascend/README.md

 ### Part Two: Self-Service Book Returns

 1. Automated Book Returns with Scanners
    - **Feature Description:** Currently, book borrows/returns are handled manually by administrators.
 The libraries have invested in scanners to introduce a self-scan service for its library users.
 Scanners are capable of making API requests to the library system.
 Design a RESTful API that can handle book borrows/returns from scanners.
+NB: borrows are different from borrow requests - a borrow request is essentially a book that is reserved in the library, but a borrow is when the book is taken from the library therefore you will need to think about how you would record borrows in the database.
    - **Tasks:**
      - [ ] Implement a RESTful API endpoint to handle book borrows from scanners.
      - [ ] Implement a RESTful API endpoint to handle book returns from scanners.